remix-run/remix/docs/tutorials/blog.md

 ## Creating Blog Posts

 Right now our blog posts (and typo fixes) are tied to deploys.
-That's gross.
+While that works and is a simple way to get started, ultimately it's much better to not have to redeploy the whole app for a simple typo change.
 The idea here is that your posts would be backed by a database, so we need a way to create a new blog post.
 We're going to be using actions for that.

 Let's make a new "admin" section of the app.